 or be outside the range of reasonable values of the attribute.

 Lists of data types shall contain the minimum multiplicity number of elements.
-This also means that lists of data types with a minimum multiplicity of zero shall have "null" as default value.
+This also means that lists of data types with a minimum multiplicity of zero shall just be empty as a default.